 Chef Interview Part One: Cooking in the French Alps

-One of our favorite new cooking vacations of the year is in the Rhone Alps region, long famous for its amazing food.
+One of The International Kitchen’s favorite new cooking vacations of the year is in the Rhone Alps region, long famous for its amazing food.
 Nestled in the Savoie area of the French Alps, this scenic cooking vacation offers dramatic landscapes and delectable French cuisine, everything one could want in a culinary trip to France.

 What is your first memory of cooking?